 Often mentioned alongside Bitcoin, Ethereum is one of the frontrunners in the cryptocurrency and blockchain space.
-Any investors with an interest in decentralised finance (DeFi) should understand what Ethereum is and how it works.
-Learn about the history of Ethereum, how it differs from other blockchains and how its cryptocurrency is created.
+Any investors with an interest in the potential of decentralised finance (DeFi) should understand what Ethereum is and how it works.

-Ethereum-based applications are powered by the network’s native cryptocurrency, ether.
-Ether is currently one of the largest cryptocurrencies by market capitalisation, second only to bitcoin.
-It is a decentralised and transparent cryptocurrency; ether’s supply is not controlled by a centralised entity and all historic transactions are traceable, accessible and auditable.
+Ethereum-based applications are powered by the network’s native cryptocurrency, ether (ETH).
+Ether is currently one of the largest cryptocurrencies by

 History of Ethereum